cesareiv/blog/README.md

 # Blog by 2003
-A simple CRUD todo webapp using Node.js, Python Flask and Docker containers.
+A simple CRUD blog webapp with microservice architecture using Node.js, Python Flask and Docker containers.
 React JS frontend, Flask backend and Redis for persistent storage.
 Circle CI integration for testing.

 ## Getting Started
 You will need Docker Desktop installed to run this app.
 Defaults to a development enviornment.
 Visit https://www.docker.com/ to get started there.